 Flinders Chase National Park is home to iconic rock formations such as Admirals Arch (a beautiful spot for sunset) and the startlingly beautiful granite boulders of Remarkable Rocks, easily accessible on loop trails starting at the Flinders Chase Visitor Centre.
 Those with small children will appreciate the even tracks along the Murray Lagoon and D’Estrees Bay, while more intrepid travellers will enjoy the four-hour 8 km Ravine das Casoars hike across wild beaches and soaring sea cliffs.

 If you’re hungry, feasting is all part of the KI fun.
 The two major pubs – The Penneshaw Hotel and The Aurora Ozone Hotel – are worthwhile, with great views for sunset dining in warm weather.
 Bella Cafe & Pizza Bar is a favourite among locals, and you’ll find Kangaroo Island Fresh Seafoods & Takeaway, which is actually in the Caltex, has the best fish and chips on the island.
 Whiting is the KI fish to order.

-For more Kangaroo Valley, head here.
+For more Kangaroo Island, head here.

 8. Bright, VIC

 Where is it?
 Three-and-a-half hours’ drive north-east of Melbourne

 Set on the Ovens River in Victoria’s High Country, the alpine town of Bright is all about outdoor pursuits and scenic beauty.